 Since the plant attracts bees and a number of other beneficial insects, it is a good choice for commercial gardens, such as honey bee gardens.

-The beautiful flowers and long blooming period also makes the tanacetifolia plant a popular choice for crop fields and vineyards.
+The beautiful flowers, pollen, and long blooming period also make the tanacetifolia plant a popular choice for crop fields and vineyards.

 Due to their long vase life, phacelia flowers are also commercially used as cut flowers in floral arrangements.